-Requesters who are aggrieved by a decision of a PIO can make an APPEAL to a departmental Appellate Authority, who will be an officer senior in rank to the PIO but in the same public authority.
-The Appellate Authority, after hearing from you and the PIO, has to make a decision on whether the PIO made the correct decision.
-If the order of the Appellate Authority also does not satisfy you, you can make a second appeal to the Information Commission.
+If a PIO rejects your RTI application entirely or provides access only to a part of the information you seek, you may file an APPEAL to the Appellate Authority designated in that public authority.
+The Appellate Authority is an officer senior in rank to the PIO.
+After hearing from you and the PIO, the Appellate Authority has to determine whether the PIO made a correct decision on your application.
+If the Appellate Authority's order does not satisfy you, you can file a second appeal before the relevant Information Commission.